Foundation Programme (FP)

 The programme runs to normal school term times.
 Each class consists of preliminary prayers, guided meditation and reading from the book with commentary and discussion.

 What we are studying

-We are currently studying the book Universal Compassion.
+We are currently studying the book The New Eight Steps to Happiness.
 This wonderful book by Venerable Geshe Kelsang Gyatso includes practical instructions showing how to transform even the most difficult daily life experiences into opportunities for spiritual growth through developing and enhancing minds of universal love and compassion.

 Kadampa Meditation Centre Nottingham (Gedling House, Wood Lane) & via Zoom